- 2022 NCLEX pass rate for LPN to RN grads*

 You want to get in and out of school quickly so you can get on with your life in a career that you love, right?

-We know you don’t want to waste your time with unnecessary gen-eds, in huge classes where it’s difficult to get the one-on-one help you need.
+We know you don’t want to waste your time with huge classes where it’s difficult to get the one-on-one help you need.
 After all, the whole reason you’re spending all this time and money going back to school is to make sure you graduate and pass your licensure exam so you can work.

 Accelerated LPN to RN